-Scottish Word: Canna.
+Scottish Word: Chitter.

 We aye gie him a straw.
 He canna easily lift the mug.
 We cannae hae him scauding hissel, kin we.
 Translate: canna, cannae, cannie, canny: cannot.
 In most Scottish dialects the word has a much fuller … Continue reading Canna.